luizbgomide/sovereign/equipment.md

 Ranged weapons have both short and long ranges listed in feet.
 Attacking a target within short range is done at no penalty, while hitting a target at long range is done with a -2 penalty to the attack roll.
 Ranged weapons cannot be used while an enemy is locked in melee with the wielder.

-Some weapons have additional unique traits, perhaps being particularly slow to reload, or requiring two hands to wield correctly, or being easily hidden in common clothing.
-The GM might choose to apply these traits to improvised weapons snatched up by the PCs if any of them seem appropriate.
+Some weapons have additional unique traits, such as slow to reload, requiring two hands to wield correctly, or being easily hidden in common clothing.
+The GM applies these traits to improvised weapons snatched up by the Characters if any of them seem appropriate.

 | Weapon                                     | Dmg         | Shock   | Attribute | Range/Feet | Traits     | Cost | enc |
 | ------------------------------------------ | ----------- | ------- | --------- | ---------- | ---------- | ---- | --- |